Sarilumab (By injection)

-- Allow the medicine to warm to room temperature for 30 minutes before using it.
+- Allow the medicine to warm to room temperature for 30 minutes (for the prefilled syringe) or 60 minutes (for the prefilled pen) before using it.
 Do not warm this medicine in any other way.

-- Check the liquid in the prefilled syringe.
+- Check the liquid in the prefilled syringe or pen.
 It should be clear and colorless or slightly yellow.
 Do not use this medicine if it is cloudy, discolored, if there are particles in it, or if the prefilled syringe is damaged or broken.
 Do not shake the medicine.